C# 8: Nullable Reference Types

 #Handling constructors for deserialization or frameworks such as AutoMapper

-If you declare a property as non-nullable, it must be initialized in the constructor.
-Otherwise, the compiler raises a warning to indicate that the property is not initialized and may be null.
+If a property is declared as non-nullable, it must be initialized in the constructor.
+Otherwise, the compiler raises a warning that the property may be null.

 C#